ctrliq/fuzzball-workflow-examples/README.md

 After signing into the Fuzzball GUI and selecting an account, you are aready to begin creating and submitting workflows.
-Workflows can be loaded into the GUI by dragging and dropping the workflow YAML files into the GUI or opening them through the file browser.
+Workflows can be loaded into the GUI by dragging and dropping the workflow specification files (Fuzzfiles) into the GUI or opening them through the file browser.

 ## Contact Us